International Federation of Catholic Universities: History

-Founded in 1924.
-Created by a Papal Decree in 1948 as the Fœderatio Universitatum Catholicarum it became the International Federation of Catholic Universities in 1965.
 The federation has its origins in collaboration in 1924 between the Università Cattolica del Sacro Cuore in Milan and the Catholic university of Nijmegen in the Netherlands.
+It was created by a Papal Decree in 1948 as the Fœderatio Universitatum Catholicarum it became the International Federation of Catholic Universities in 1965.
 The FIUC facilitates, research, partnership and exchange programmes between catholic institutes of education.
-The secretariat is in Paris; Institut Catholique de Paris.
+In 2023, it had 226 members universities in the world.

 Regional groups

 The IFCU is broken up into a number of regions of the world: